tulpar79/giffer-tool-console/README.md

 # GIF Creator Tool

-A modular tool to convert multiple PNG and BMP files into animated GIFs.
-Available as both a console tool and web interface.
+A console tool to convert multiple PNG and BMP files into animated GIFs.

-> **New Structure**: This repository now uses a modular architecture with a shared core library.
-See [README-STRUCTURE.md](README-STRUCTURE.md) for details on the new organization.
+> **Modular Structure**: This repository uses a modular architecture with a shared core library.
+See [README-STRUCTURE.md](README-STRUCTURE.md) for details on the organization.

 ## Features